Q & A: THE FOURTH TRIMESTER WITH PEACE, LOVE & BIRTH

 Sounds pretty daunting, what advice would you give to Mums-to-Be to prepare for this crucial time?

 Well there's a very good reason for the saying it takes a village to build a child.
 We were designed by nature to have a ‘tribe’. in the not too distant past we would be surrounded by Grandmas and Aunties and Sisters to help out with new babies but the reality for most of us is that we live in nuclear families, away from our nearest and dearest.
-Its part of your birth prep, it’s a good idea to just spend a bit of time thinking about the practicalities of early parenthood.
+As part of your birth prep, it’s a good idea to just spend a bit of time thinking about the practicalities of early parenthood.

 If you live close to family that are willing to help then thats a huge bonus.
 If not, consider other ways to call in help or make your life easier in those first few weeks, This could be a cleaner, a post natal doula or if you are watching the pennies simply asking friends to bring home cooked meals or pick up some shopping for you when they come over for a visit.
 That stuff costs nothing!